-The initiative assumes increases in employment and housing densities in zones with new services by relocating employment and housing from outside Activity Centers within the jurisdiction.
-Job and housing densities around new light rail stations are increased to 5 households/acre and 30 jobs/acre if applicable.
-Similarly, job and housing densities around new Metrorail stations are capped at 15 households/acre and 90 jobs/acre.
+Increase employment and housing densities in zones with new services by relocating employment and housing from outside Activity Centers within the jurisdiction.
+Increase jobs and housing around new LRT stations to 5 household/acre and 30 jobs/ acre.
+Increase jobs and housing around new Metrorail stations to 15 household/acre and 90 jobs/acre.